JasonMai2/Cinema-E-Booking-System/backend/README.md

   DB_USER=your_mysql_username
   DB_PASSWORD=your_mysql_password

-How to Build and Run Project
+How to Build and Run Project Backend
 1. mvn clean install
 2. mvn spring-boot:run